Ever wonder why so many Muslims are so anti-Semitic? It isn’t all about Israel. It’s all about the Qur’an.

-Verse 40 of Sura 2 addresses the “Children of Israel,” beginning an extended meditation on all that Allah did for the Jews, and the ingratitude with which they repaid him.
-Verse 41 warns them to “part not with My revelations for a trifling price,” which the Islamic commentators generally interpret as an exhortation to put the service of Allah before the concerns of this world.
+Verse 40 of “The Cow” addresses the “Children of Israel,” beginning an extended meditation on all that Allah did for the Jews, and the ingratitude with which they repaid him.
+Verse 41 warns them: “do not exchange My signs for a small price,” which the Islamic commentators generally interpret as an exhortation to put the service of Allah before the concerns of this world.
 Sayyid Abul A’la Maududi, a renowned twentieth-century Islamic intellectual and exponent of political Islam, says in his massive Towards Understanding the Qur’an that this verse “refers to the worldly benefits for the sake of which [the Jews] were rejecting God’s directives.”
-However, many have speculated that this verse amounts to Muhammad’s rebuke of those who sold him material that they told him was divine revelation, but wasn’t – people who are raked over the coals again in 2:79.
+However, many have speculated that this verse amounts to Muhammad’s rebuke of those who sold him material that they told him was divine revelation, but wasn’t — people who are raked over the coals again in 2:79.

-Anyway, the Jews can get back into good graces with Allah by converting to Islam (v.
+Anyway, the Jews can get back into good graces with Allah by converting to Islam: “And establish prayer and give zakah and bow with those who bow” (v.
 43).
-This might sail right by the English-speaking reader, since the translations exhort them to “steadfast in prayer” and to “practise regular charity” (as Abdullah Yusuf Ali has it), but in Arabic the word used here for prayer is salat (الصَّلاَة) and for charity zakat (الزَّكَاة); these refer specifically to Islamic prayer and almsgiving.
+This might sail right by the English-speaking reader, since the translations exhort them to “establish prayer” and to “give zakah” (alms) need not at first glance be something restricted only to Islam, but in Arabic the word used here for prayer is salat (الصَّلاَة), which refers specifically to Islamic prayer, and zakat (الزَّكَاة) is specifically Islamic almsgiving.
 Non-Muslims cannot pray salat or pay zakat.
 About the need for this conversion Ibn Kathir is forthright: “Allah commanded the Children of Israel to embrace Islam and to follow Muhammad.”
 Sayyid Qutb says that here Allah “invites the Israelites to join the Muslims in their religious practices, and to abandon their prejudices and ethnocentric tendencies.”

 Starting with verse 47, says Maududi, “reference is made to the best-known episodes of Jewish history.
 As these episodes were known to every Jewish child, they are narrated briefly rather than in detail.
-The reference is intended to remind the Jews both of the favours with which the Israelites had been endowed by God and of the misdeeds with which they had responded to those favours.”
+The reference is intended to remind the Jews both of the favors with which the Israelites had been endowed by God and of the misdeeds with which they had responded to those favors.”
 These include the Israelites being rescued from Pharaoh (vv.
-49-50); the golden calf episode (vv.
+49-50), the golden calf episode (vv.
 54-55), and the feeding of the people with manna and quails in the wilderness (v.
-57, 61), culminating in the avowal that the Jews “were covered with humiliation and misery; they drew on themselves the wrath of Allah.
-This because they went on rejecting the Signs of Allah and slaying His Messengers without just cause.
-This because they rebelled and went on transgressing” (v.
+57, 61), culminating in the avowal that the Jews “were covered with humiliation and poverty and returned with anger from Allah.
+That was because they disbelieved in the signs of Allah and killed the prophets without right.
+That was because they disobeyed and were transgressing.” (v.
 61).

 Ibn Kathir applies these words to all Jews: “This Ayah [verse] indicates that the Children of Israel were plagued with humiliation, and that this will continue, meaning that it will never cease.
 They will continue to suffer humiliation at the hands of all who interact with them, along with the disgrace that they feel inwardly.”

-Verse 67 takes up the reproaches again, with the Israelites reacting with haughty rebelliousness to Allah’s command, given through Moses, that they sacrifice a heifer (the “cow” of the sura’s title).
+Verse 67 takes up the reproaches against the Jews again, with the Israelites reacting with haughty rebelliousness to Allah’s command, given through Moses, that they sacrifice a heifer (the “cow” of the sura’s title).
 We hear that the Jews’ hearts are hardened (v.
 74) and ultimately that they are accursed of Allah (v.
 89).
-To that curse and its implications, and other matters extending to verse 140 of sura 2, we will turn next week.